 Off-site surveys conducted after the experience tend to have low response rates.
 Still, on the other hand, they can provide an accurate picture of how long the experience stayed on the minds of your participants.
 Did they make a purchase since then?
 How did the experience affect their feelings or awareness about the brand?

 Did an experiential campaign affect the brand’s sales?
 If you don’t sell products during your live events, this could be challenging to measure.
-It is easy to track sales if the customer experience took place in-store and at a pop-up.
-By creating an app for a particular experience or a short survey at the point of sale, you will be able to track sales.
+It is easy to track sales if the target audience’s experience took place in-store and at a pop-up.
+By creating an app for particular immersive experiences or a short survey at the point of sale, you will be able to track sales.
 If you cannot determine it directly, have your team monitor pre-activation and post-activation sales patterns to get insights on the number of sales before, during, and after the campaign.
 Of course, increasing sales is the ultimate goal of experiential marketing experiences.
 Couponing can also be a good way to measure sales and be sure to have a code specific for this program so you can easily track it.

-These are all useful methods for brands to measure experiential marketing ROI, but remember that your analysis must go beyond numbers.
+These are all useful methods for brands to measure experiential marketing strategy ROI, but remember that your analysis must go beyond numbers.
 How participants talk about and perceive your brand and marketing events can be used to make your future campaigns better.

-The future of measuring ROI from experiential campaigns is bright, and the advancements in technology bring marketers more methods for measurement.
+The future of measuring ROI from experiential campaigns is bright, and the advancements in experiential events technology bring marketers more methods for measurement.
 For example, facial recognition and tracking software can be used at these live activations to assess faces for things like gender, age, whether they are expressing happiness (e.g., smiling), and how long they stayed at a particular location.

 Want to work directly with an accomplished experiential marketing agency with 25 years of experience?
 Pro Motion is an industry leader in creating engaging, effective campaigns.
 Give us a call at 636.449.3162.